LaurieQiu/LaurieQiu.github.io/_posts/2021-06-08-life-as-a-game.md

+---
+layout: post
+title: Life as a game
+---

 I read [an article](https://www.notboring.co/p/the-great-online-game) several days ago, and some of the ideas kept lingering in my mind:

 > The *Oxford English Dictionary* defines a video game as, “A game played by electronically manipulating images produced by a computer program on a television screen or other display screen.”